-Once here, you can start using the Qualified variable tags to set up fields that you’d like to display to your reps when using the Qualified app, or that you’d like to use to later qualify and route visitors in your experience builder.
+Once here, you can start using the Qualified variable tags to set up fields that you’d like to display to your reps when using the Qualified app, or that you’d like to use to later route visitors for inbound chat.

 For example, while in your visitor fields layout, create a new field named ‘Country.’
 Next, select the source on the right hand side and enter the variable below to have Qualified pull in your visitors country into this field automatically for you.
 In this case, we'll select the source to be a Variable and open up our Variable tag builder.

 You'll notice that if you have mappings set up to other sources (such as Salesforce or Pardot as shown below) we'll also use these two sources to pull in information as well.
 We'll look at all of the sources at once to gather as much information as we can about your visitor to fill into your fields.
 If the lead is not known in Salesforce, Pardot, or other data enrichment sources we'll then use the variable to pull in the country by IP address.

 Finally, to see your pre-fill in action make sure your experience is live.
 Next, you’ll want to open an incognito window of your browser and browse to your website where your experience is now live.

 While on your site as an active visitor, check out the Qualified app view where you’ll now see all of your visitor fields, including the new field where you are bringing in ‘country’ as shown below.

 Qualified variable tags can be used to help you pre-fill information in your visitor fields such as country, region, state, or city.
 You can then later use this information to help route visitors for inbound chat or just simply expose this information to your reps inside Qualified, viewing a lead in Salesforce, or looking at your new prospect in Pardot.

 As a next step in learning about variable tags, you might find the following guides useful: